Share This Article

 New to streaming, you may not be familiar with the streaming software options available to you.
 If you plan to use Twitch or Youtube Gaming, they have in-platform software for broadcasting your content, but they are typically limited in the amount of options available and may not match the functionality necessary to meet your goals.

 Or do you already have a few streams under your belt and you’re looking to change your setup?
 As your channel grows and you gain an audience for your content, you may find that you need new functionality not being offered by your current platform.
-Whether it be for price, functionality, or operating software, here are the most popular broadcasting software options available to streamers.
+Whether it be for price, functionality, or operating software, here are the most popular broadcasting software for streamers available.

 What is live streaming software?